Estebmaister/copi/README.md

 # Pokemon list code challenge Copilot IQ

+## Live view

+The project can be tested on the URL deployed by GH-Pages [link](https://estebmaister.github.io/copi/)

 ## Project Overview

 This project is a Pokemon list code challenge implemented using React.
 It showcases the integration of a pokemon API to retrieve information with a structured code base and components to navigate the results with an amicable UI.